gettalong/hexapdf/man/man1/hexapdf.1.md

 This command is useful when one needs to inspect the internal object structure or a stream of a PDF file.

-If no option is given, the PDF trailer is shown.
+If no option is given, the interactive mode is started (see below).
 Otherwise the various, mutually exclusive display options define what is shown.
 If multiple such options are specified only the last one is respected.
 Note that PDF objects are always shown in the native PDF syntax.

-`--catalog`

-: Show the PDF catalog dictionary.

-`-c`, `--page-count`

-: Print the number of pages.

-`--pages` \[*PAGES*]

-: Show the pages with their object and generation numbers and their associated content streams.
-If a range is specified, only those pages are listed.
-See the **PAGES SPECIFICATION** below for details on the allowed format of *PAGES*.
+The interactive mode allows you to execute inspection commands without re-parsing the PDF file.
+Use the 'help' command to list the available commands (generally, everything that is possible with command line options is also available in interactive mode).

 `-o` *OID*\[,*GEN*], `--object` *OID*\[,*GEN*]